Subscribe To This Site

 Happy Relationships

-We all want happy relationships We will build long-lasting, mutually beneficial associations and friendships that continue for a lifetime if we follow Carl Rogers' three precepts of empathy, congruence, and unconditional positive regard.
-This can be done by always trying to be empathic, understanding and sympathetic toward the person with whom you are dealing, practicing honesty and truthfulness in your communications, and giving others unconditional care and concern.
+If we follow Carl Rogers' three precepts of empathy, congruence, and unconditional positive regard, building great relationships becomes a reality.
+You can heed Rogers' advice by always trying to be empathic, understanding and sympathetic toward the person with whom you are dealing, practicing honesty and truthfulness in your communications, and giving unconditional care and concern.

-15 Tips and Suggestions For Happy Relationships
+15 Relationship Tips and Suggestions

 1. Don’t use people – develop caring relationships with them.
 Get to know them.
 Share a little of yourself.
 But mostly, keep the focus on them.
 Not yourself.
 Serve.